 These fellowships address the critical need to develop and empower high-quality teachers who can drive innovations that make learning more authentic and engaging for students.

-The fellowship begins with a summer internship in a higher education laboratory or local industry setting and is supported by 80 hours of professional development that focuses on instructional leadership, elevating teacher voice, strengthening ties between the school and the local community, peer coaching and mentoring, and growing professional learning networks that extend beyond the school and local district.
+The fellowship begins with a summer internship in a higher education laboratory or local industry setting and is supported by residential professional development institutes that focus on instructional leadership, elevating teacher voice, strengthening ties between the school and the local community, peer coaching and mentoring, and growing professional learning networks that extend beyond the school and local district.

 Fellowship projects have a unique set of criteria that in some cases is restricted by district, grade level, and subject.
 Projects vary from scientific research to work experiences in the agriculture, energy and high-tech manufacturing industries.